Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 There are other variations of this idea…

-But it would pay just to keep an eye on how your chains and bars weather in this type of set up.
+But it would pay just to keep an eye on how your chains and bars weather in this type of setup.

 4. Chainsaw Wall Racks